Best RX 6600 Graphics Card

 A three-fan cooling system (like the Gigabyte Eagle) would probably be more effective than two.

 However, because of the heatsink’s bulkiness, the ASUS card runs cooler (around 60°C).
 The fans ramp up to about 1500 RPM, only 40% of the total fan speed.
-In other words, the noise levels from this card won’t bother you either.
-Pretty good.
+In other words, the noise levels from this card won’t disturb you either.
+Quite good.

 The Pros: